 Or you can just take a seat and admire the blossom.

-And, if you want more cherry blossom, check out my London Parks cherry blossom top five guide.
+If you want more cherry blossom, check out my London Parks cherry blossom top five guide.